john-tornblom/linux-kernel-hack-challenge/README.md

 Test
 ===========================
-Execute the eniorment and save stdout to a log file
+Execute the testcase in a qemu enviorment, and save stdout to a log file
 ```
 $ make test > test_results.log
 ```